kaifsiddiquei/GITBOOK/core-features/getting-started/account-creation-web3-login.md

 # Account Creation (Web3 Login)

-Getting started with DEXGO is designed to be intuitive and secure, leveraging Web3 technology to give you complete control over your digital identity.
+Getting started with DecNect is designed to be intuitive and secure, leveraging Web3 technology to give you complete control over your digital identity.
 Our Web3 login system eliminates the need for traditional usernames and passwords while providing enhanced security and privacy.

 ## Why Web3 Login?